robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 -------------------------

-Listeners are taken into use from the command line with the :option:`--listener` option, so that the name of the listener is given to it as an argument.
+Listeners are taken into use from the command line with the :option:`--listener` option so that the name of the listener is given to it as an argument.
 The listener name is got from the name of the class or module implementing the listener interface, similarly as `test library names`_ are got from classes implementing them.
 The specified listeners must be in the same `module search